Marcoshenrich/AMMCO_CC/READme.md

 We initialize an object to track unique movie titles and increment a count each time they are present in a user's movie list.

 The Set and graph visitation logic is centered around reducing the total length of the queue at any time.
-A user is only added to the queue once.
+Any user is only added to the queue once.

-I decided to use a DFS approach with a declared stack because a large array is more mananageable on the memory side than crashing a recursive call stack when dealing with large networks.
+I decided to use a DFS approach with a declared stack because a large array is more mananageable on the memory side than a recursive call stack when dealing with large networks.

 This type of pattern is typical with a BFS queue implementation, but Javascript's Array.shift() method is inefficient for large data sets.
 Therefore I used Array.pop() because it does not change the result of this particular algorithm, and is much faster.